-The Difference Between Bear and Pepper Spray
+Bear Spray vs Pepper Spray

-"You're not going to stop a bear with a keychain pepper spray that only sprays ten feet," Nance said.
+"You're not going to stop a bear with a keychain pepper spray that only sprays 10 feet," Nance said.
 "You want something that is labeled Bear Attack Deterrent.
 You also want something with an EPA registration number to show that it's actually been approved by the EPA and is safe to use."

 "The gentlemen did a nice job, he was very calm, he said 'Hey, bear,'" Nance said.
 "The bear was being playful at first and it got a little too close, [so] he gave it a little burst.
 The bear hit the cloud and turned around and ran the opposite way."

 "The U.S. Fish and Wildlife Service reported that bear spray is effective 92 percent of the time," Nance said.
-"I don't know of those eight percent, but I've never heard of anyone not using our product effectively or successfully."

-How to Use Bear Spray
+How to Use Bear Spray Safely

 Nance notes that about the only time a bear spray canister is ineffective is when it's in a pack or in some other unreachable place.
 That's why he's a huge advocate of always carrying it in a holster.
 SABRE sells a hip holster and an adapter for a chest holster.
 Either way, a can of bear repellent does the user no good if they cannot reach it in a hurry, especially if the bear encounter happens at close range.

 "A lot of people think you spray it perpendicularly at a 90-degree angle when you're standing straight up.
 The problem with that is if you're pretty tall, you might go right over the bear's head with it," Nance said.
 "So, you really want to go more at what I'd say is a 30- to 45-degree angle.
 Our recommendation is a two-second burst.
-Let the bear hit that cloud, and then after that if it keeps coming, then you use your one-second burst and at that 45-degree angle you should be able to go at their face and be in pretty good shape and give yourself an opportunity to escape."
+Let the bear hit that cloud, and then if it keeps coming, use your one-second burst and at that 45-degree angle you should be able to go at their face and be in pretty good shape and give yourself an opportunity to escape."

 "If you're downwind and you get a little bit on you, the best thing you can do is clear your eyes, remain calm, and slow [your] breathing.
 If you see it coming at you, close your eyes so you don't get any in your eyes," Nance said.
 "Be conscious of your wind, but if you've got a bear charging at you, you're going to want to spray that thing no matter what."